List of districts of Maharashtra

 Maharashtra is an Indian state that was formed on 1 May 1960 with 26 initial districts.
 Since then, 11 additional districts have been created, the most recent of which is Palghar district.
 The state currently has 36 districts.
 These districts are grouped into six administrative divisions shown below.

-Regions and Divisions
+All divisions in Maharashtra

 Maharashtra is divided into 36 districts, which are grouped into six divisions.